Command & Conquer: Tiberian series

 Command & Conquer 3: Tiberium Wars, released March 29, 2007, was a return to the real-time strategy roots of the Command & Conquer series.
 As a direct sequel to Tiberian Sun, Tiberium Wars is set in 2047 and features the introduction of a third faction, the Scrin.
 The sequel attained an aggregate score of 85% from both GameRankings and Metacritic.
 PC Gamer U.S. gave the game its "Editor's Choice" rating at 90%, stating that "one of the greatest RTS franchises of all time returns to glory", while PC Gamer UK gave it a more reserved rating of 82%, stating that it was "a welcome, but limited, return".

 Shortly after the release of Tiberium Wars, the expansion pack Command & Conquer 3: Kane's Wrath was announced.
-Released on March 24, 2008, Kane's Wrath limited the player to only the Brotherhood of Nod in the campaign mode, though the original factions and six new sub-factions are available for the new strategic mode and skirmish mode.
+Released on March 24, 2008, Kane's Wrath limited the player to only the Brotherhood of Nod in the campaign mode, though the original factions and six new sub-factions are available for the new strategic mode and skirmish mode and it takes place in 2052.
 Reception was mainly positive with the expansion attaining an aggregate score of 77%.

 Command & Conquer 4: Tiberian Twilight, released on March 16, 2010, saw a big change in gameplay from the previous Command & Conquer by removing the resource gathering and base building elements in previous games as well as the removal of the third faction, the Scrin.
 It is a direct sequel to Kane's Wrath (however not directly following on from its storyline), and is set in 2062, a time when Tiberium has advanced to its next evolutionary stage, and is rapidly spreading across Earth, making it soon to be uninhabitable.

 Renegade X, is a free, fan-made remake of Command & Conquer: Renegade.
 The developers received approval from EA to release their game, and it entered open beta on February 26, 2014.
 Renegade X includes a short single-player campaign called Black Dawn.